CheetahDoesStuff/BEANS/docs/advanced_usage.md

 ### cli arguments

 * `-p` / `--module-path`

   A custom path specifying where the interpreter should look for IO modules.
 Learn more in the [IO Module Usage Manual](https://github.com/CheetahDoesStuff/BEANS/blob/main/docs/io_modules.md)

   Default: Automatically set to your systems data path.
 Refer to the IO Module Usage Manual to learn how to view your specific path.

 * `-b` / `--value-size`

-  The size of a single value specified in bits.
+  The size of a single value specified in an integer representing the amount of bits.
 Used in registers and memory adresses.

   Default: 16 bits

 * `-r` / `--register-count`

+  The amount of registers, specified as an integer.

+  Default: 16

+* `-m` / `--memory-adress-count`

+  The amount of memory adresses, specified as an integer.

+  Default: 64